verhovsky/books-futures-explained/src/3_generators_pin.md

 >**Overview:**
 >
->- Understandi how the async/await syntax works since it's how `await` is implemented
+>- Understand how the async/await syntax works under the hood
->- Know why we need `Pin`
+>- See first hand why we need `Pin`
->- Understand why Rusts async model is very efficient
+>- Understand what makes Rusts async model very memory efficient
 >
 >The motivation for `Generators` can be found in [RFC#2033][rfc2033].
 It's very
 >well written and I can recommend reading through it (it talks as much about